Tourest Hosted Buyer programme- FAM Trip to Tartu, the Capital of South Estonia

 Photo author: Timo Müürsepp

-Nestled among the hills, Tartu and South Estonia offer a unique blend of history, culture, and natural beauty that invite travelers to explore an enchanting side of Europe.
+Nestled among the hills, Tartu offers a unique blend of history, culture, and natural beauty that invite travelers to explore an enchanting side of Europe.
 Tartu, Estonia's second-largest city, is known as the intellectual hub of the country, home to Estonia’s oldest university and a lively atmosphere fueled by a thriving student population.
 Beyond its charming, historic streets lies a landscape of untouched nature, dotted with medieval castles, lots of lakes, endless hiking trails and deep forests.
 A journey through South Estonia unveils a mosaic of unique traditional Estonian villages, UNESCO heritage sites, and natural landmarks like the mystical Taevaskoja sandstone cliffs and the sacred Setomaa Kingdom region.

 From Tartu’s innovative museums and vibrant cafés to the tranquility of South Estonia’s countryside, this trip will uncover the region’s rich heritage and rolling landscapes.
 Whether you’re looking to dive into Estonia’s academic heritage, taste local culinary treasures, or lose yourself in nature’s serenity, a journey to Tartu and South Estonia promises unforgettable experiences and an authentic glimpse into the heart of Estonian culture and natural beauty all year round.